francisco-dlp/hyperspy/doc/user_guide/io.rst

 format, but, as it is an an open format, we may implement this feature in the future on demand.

+For mrc files ``load`` takes the ``mmap_mode`` keyword argument enabling loading the file using a different mode (default is copy-on-write) .
+However, note that lazy loading does not support in-place writring (i.e lazy loading and the "r+" mode are incompatible).

 .. _msa-format:

 EMSA/MSA